Ingrid Hassler-Gerner

 Ingrid Hassler-Gerner (née Gerner; born 4 June 1947) is an accountant and politician from Liechtenstein who served in the Landtag of Liechtenstein from 1993 to 2005.

+Life

+Gerner was born on 4 June 1947 in Vaduz as the daughter of Emil Gerner and Elisabeth (née Wanger) as one of three children; she attended the St. Elisabeth Monastery.
+She works as a stock exchange and financial advisor; as of 2011, she was the managing director of the company Pan Portfolio AG.

-She works as a stock exchange and financial advisor.
-She was president of the Women's Union from 1994 to 1998.
-During her time in the Landtag, she was a member of the Liechtenstein delegation to the Inter-Parliamentary Union and the head of the delegation to the OSCE Parliamentary Assembly.
-From 2005 to 2014 she was a member of the board of directors at the National Bank of Liechtenstein.
+Hassler-Gerner was president of the Women's Union from 1994 to 1998.
+She was a member of the Landtag of Liechtenstein from 1993 to 2005; during this time, she was a member of the Liechtenstein delegation to the Inter-Parliamentary Union and the head of the delegation to the OSCE Parliamentary Assembly.
+In the Landtag, she was a supporter of Equal Opportunities Act, intended to reduce the gender pay gap, which came into force in 1999.
+She did not seek re-election in the 2005 elections.

+From 2005 to 2014 Hassler-Gerner was a member of the board of directors at the National Bank of Liechtenstein.